kshedden/dstream/README.md

 In the above example, we first set up a dstream to read form the io.Reader, defining a chunk size of 1 million to limit the number of distinct raw reads.
-We then use Segment to redefine the chunk boundaries so that each chunk contains the values for one level of the Index variable (note that the data must have been pre-sorted by Index for this to work).
+We then use Segment to redefine the chunk boundaries, so that each chunk contains the values for one level of the Index variable (note that the data must be pre-sorted by Index for this to work).
 We then difference the Speed variable within each level of Index (i.e. within each chunk).
 Since DiffChunk does not difference across chunk boundaries, the chunk boundaries are not merely a computational consideration in this example, they impact the